matijsbrs/Climatronic.cydsn/README.md

 Changes
 =======
+    19102021 ^MB Version 2.07
+        Automatic recovery of increased airflow mode in case of sensor issues.
+        The returnvalue of the Automated_Humidity_Assistant was wrong.
+Fixed.

     17102021 ^MB Version 2.06
         Changed Default setting for humitidy control form 10% with 5% hyst. to 6% and 3% hyst.
 To improve the responsiveness.
         Enhanced the Humidity control program to also support external forced high airflow mode.